Alonso-del-Arte/chess/doc/GameRules.md

-As a purely pre-emptive move, however, castling is likely to backfire, because then your opponent doesn't waste any time on a strategy that would be invalidated by your castling, and worse, might set up a very embarrassing checkmate against you.
+As a purely pre-emptive move, however, castling is likely to backfire, because then your opponent doesn't waste any time on a strategy that would be invalidated by your castling.
+Worse, castling might set up a very embarrassing checkmate against you.

 Any further discussion of castling strategy is outside the scope of this